-The documented food safety program required by clause 13 must include control measures that: (a) (b) (i) starter culture activity, (ii) pH reduction, (iii) salt concentration and moisture content, (iv) storage time; and (v) storage temperature.
+The documented food safety program required by clause 13 must include control measures that -

+- (a) ensure that the requirements of this subdivision are met; and

+- (b) address each of the following in relation to processing -

+- (i) starter culture activity,

+- (ii) pH reduction,

+- (iii) salt concentration and moisture content,

+- (iv) storage time, and

+- (v) storage temperature.

+- (i)

-Clause 32 makes clear that the business's food safety program must include the additional measures to be specified in addition to baseline measures.
-For the processing of cheese there are specific matters in relation to processing that must be addressed.
+Clause 32 makes clear that the business's food safety program must include the additional measures under subdivision 4 and must include the specific processing factors listed.